 ScaledMail is built for teams who:

-- Want conservative inbox density that protects against domain-level blowups
+- Need conservative inbox density that protects against domain-level blowups

-- Value human expert management over dashboard self-serve
+- Value human expert management on Slack over a self-serve dashboard

 - Have experienced the cascading failure that comes from high-density domains